seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 The MC Layer is used to represent and process code at the raw machine code level, devoid of "high level" information like "constant pools", "jump tables", "global variables" or anything like that.
-At this level, LLVM handles things like label names, machine instructions, and sections in the object file.
-The code in this layer is used for a number of important purposes: the tail end of the code generator uses it to write a .s or .o file, and it is also used by the llvm-mc tool to implement standalone machine code assemblers and disassemblers.
+At this level, LLVM37 handles things like label names, machine instructions, and sections in the object file.
+The code in this layer is used for a number of important purposes: the tail end of the code generator uses it to write a .s or .o file, and it is also used by the llvm37-mc tool to implement standalone machine code assemblers and disassemblers.

 This section describes some of the important classes.
 There are also a number of important subsystems that interact at this layer, they are described later in